 While Canadian credit cardholders are happy to join rewards programs and consider it the most valuable feature of their card, many fail to do proper research before applying.

-American Express Canada and Angus Reid recently surveyed 1,343 Canadian credit card users and found that 60 percent admit to initially applying for a credit card through their bank while only 15 percent say they researched their options.
+American Express Canada and Angus Reid recently surveyed 1,343 Canadian credit card users and found that 60% admit to initially applying for a credit card through their bank while only 15% say they researched their options.

-Almost 7 in 10 say credit card reward programs are important yet 27 percent report that they don't understand the reward offers.
-Furthermore, 11 percent admit to being confused and overwhelmed by the choices available, different programs offered and affiliated cards available.
+Almost 7 in 10 say credit card reward programs are important yet 27% report that they don't understand the reward offers.
+Furthermore, 11% admit to being confused and overwhelmed by the choices available, different programs offered and affiliated cards available.

-The survey indicates that 89 percent of Canadians carry at least one credit card in their wallet and just over half (52%) of credit card holders carry between two and three on a regular basis.
-Almost 60 percent have used their primary credit card for over seven years.
+The survey indicates that 89% of Canadians carry at least one credit card in their wallet and just over half (52%) of credit cardholders carry between two and three on a regular basis.
+Almost 60% have used their primary credit card for over seven years.
 That's a significant amount of time considering the limited thought consumers put into the card selection process.

-Despite the lack of research, nearly 80 percent of the Canadians surveyed chose cash back as a preferred perk, while two-thirds like redeeming points for products, and 57 percent ranked discounted travel as a preference.
-Three-quarters of the survey group cite worldwide customer service as an important factor in choosing a credit card and travel insurance coverage appeals to almost two-thirds.
+Despite the lack of research, nearly 80% of the Canadians surveyed chose cash back as a preferred perk, while two-thirds like redeeming points for products, and 57% ranked discounted travel as a preference.
+Three-quarters of the survey group cites worldwide customer service as an important factor in choosing a credit card and travel insurance coverage appeals to almost two-thirds.